 Who Shouldn’t Get the Chase Sapphire Preferred Card?

-Spending $4,000 within three months is steep, breaking down to about $1,333 per month.
-If you’re unable to meet this spend requirement, you lose the opportunity to earn the welcome offer — for good.
+If you’re unable to meet the spend requirement needed to earn the Chase Sapphire Preferred card's bonus, you lose the opportunity to earn the welcome offer for good.

 Plus, you don’t want to make unnecessary purchases (and potentially fall into debt) just to unlock the welcome offer.
 Before you apply, you’ll want to feel comfortable that you’re getting enough value from the card to justify paying the $95 annual fee.